prebid/prebid.github.io/prebid-mobile/code-integration-ios.md

 ## Ad Unit Setup for iOS
 {:.no_toc}

 Register Prebid Mobile ad units as early as possible in the application's lifecycle.

-Each ad unit has an `adUnitId` which is an arbitrary unique identifier of the developer's choice.
+When registering a Prebid Mobile ad unit, you must replace `@"PREBID-MOBILE-SLOT-ID"` with a unique user-defined identifier.
+Prebid Mobile will use this identifier to determine the unique ad unit to which bid key-values will be associated.
+This identifier must be unique across all registered Prebid Mobile ad units, and does not need to map to any ad unit ID definted in your ad server.

 We recommend doing this in the `didFinishLaunchingWithOptions` method in `AppDelegate.m` using the following steps, as shown in the code sample below:

-1. Create the ad units with ad unit ids and add sizes for banner ad units.
+1. Create the ad units and add sizes for banner ad units.
+Be sure to replace `@"PREBID-MOBILE-SLOT-ID"` with a unique user-defined identifier.
 2. Add a server-side configuration for each ad unit to Prebid Server Adapter.
 3. Set targeting parameters for the ad units.
 (Optional)
 4. Set the primary adserver for the bid to either DFP or MoPub.
 (Primary ad server is necessary to determine the caching mechanism.)